There is one option which I always wish Excel should have and that's count number of words from a cell.

 But when it comes to Excel there is no such option to count words.
 You can count the number of cells which have text but not actual words in them.

-Today in this post, you will learn how to count words in Excel from a cell, or a range of cells or even from the entire worksheet.
-And I'll also show you how to count a specific word from a range of cells.
+Today in this post, you will learn how to count words in Excel from a cell, a range of cells, or even the entire worksheet.
+And I’ll also show you how to count a specific word from a range of cells.

-To count words from a cell you need to combine LEN function with SUBSTITUTE function.
+To count words from a cell you need to combine the LEN function with the SUBSTITUTE function.
 And the formula will be (Text is in cell A1):

 When you refer to a cell using this formula, it will return 7 in the result.
 And yes, you have a total of 7 words in the cell.

 That means you will always have one word more than the spaces.
-The idea is simple: If you want to count the words, count the spaces and add one in it.
-Now, to understand this formula you need to split it into three parts.
+The idea is simple: If you want to count the words, count the spaces and add one to them.
+To understand this formula you need to split it into three parts.

-When you use the above formula it will return 1 even if the cell is blank so it’s better to wrap it with IF function to avoid this problem.
+Important: When you use the above formula it will return 1 even if the cell is blank so it’s better to wrap it with the IF function to avoid this problem.

 Function MyWordCount(rng As Range) As Integer